The Living Lab

 August 2027

-Terrawatt Planungsgesellschaft mbH has been developing and implementing turnkey projects in wind power and photovoltaics for over 25 years.
-With many years of experience as a planner, investor, operator and manager, the company is in a position to comprehensively manage all aspects of project implementation from identifying a suitable location through to the turnkey handover of the systems and the design the individual project phases by its own skilled specialists.
-In addition, the company is nationally and internationally active as a service provider and technical consultant, and can draw on a wealth of experience from over 300 projects with more than 1,500 wind turbines.
+Terrawatt Planungsgesellschaft mbH has been developing and delivering turnkey projects in wind power and photovoltaics for more than 25 years.
+Many years of experience as a planner, investor, operator and operations manager make it possible to support full project delivery—from site search through to turnkey handover of the facilities—from every perspective and to shape the individual project phases with in-house expertise.
+In addition, the company operates nationally and internationally as a service provider and technical consultant and can draw on extensive experience from more than 300 projects with over 1,500 wind turbines.

-VNG Handel & Vertrieb GmbH (VNG H&V), based in Leipzig, flexibly and reliably supplies natural gas to trading companies, redistributors, municipal utilities, power station operators and industrial customers in Germany and abroad.
-Innovative products, diverse services and individual concepts for an environmentally friendly energy supply offer comprehensive support in the implementation of the energy transition.
-With sales offices across Germany and in neighbouring countries, investments and business contacts across much of Europe, and as part of the VNG AG group of companies, VNG Handel & Vertrieb GmbH is always close to its customer yet well positioned internationally.
+The VNG Handel & Vertrieb GmbH (VNG H&V), headquartered in Leipzig, supplies domestic and international trading companies, distributors, municipal utilities, power plant operators and industrial customers reliably and flexibly with natural gas.
+Innovative products, a wide range of services and tailored concepts for environmentally friendly energy supply provide comprehensive support for implementing the energy transition.
+With sales offices throughout Germany and in neighbouring countries, shareholdings and business contacts across large parts of Europe, and as a company of VNG AG, VNG Handel & Vertrieb GmbH is always close to its customers and well positioned internationally.

-VNG Gasspeicher GmbH (VGS) is currently the third largest gas storage operator in Germany with around 2.2 billion cubic metres of active storage capacity.
-As a wholly owned subsidiary of VNG AG and with its headquarters in Leipzig, VGS has almost 50 years of experience in the construction and operation of underground gas storage facilities and the related technological processes.
-The core business of VGS is the operation of storage facilities and the marketing of storage capacity.
-In addition, VGS acts as the technical operator for third-party storage facilities and provides engineering services for its customers in the areas of plant construction and measurement technology.
+VNG Gasspeicher GmbH (VGS) is Germany’s third-largest storage operator, with currently around 2.2 billion cubic metres of usable storage capacity.
+As a wholly owned subsidiary of VNG AG headquartered in Leipzig, VGS has almost 50 years of experience in constructing and operating underground gas storage facilities and the associated technological processes.
+VGS’s core business is operating storage facilities and marketing storage capacities.
+In addition, VGS acts as technical operator for third-party storage facilities and provides engineering services for its customers in plant construction and metering technology.

-ONTRAS Gastransport GmbH, headquartered in Leipzig, is an interregional transmission system operator forming, part of the European gas transport system.
-ONTRAS operates the second longest transmission network in Germany with over 7,500 kilometres of pipeline and around 450 network connection points for customer gas transport.
-As a reliable partner, the company reconciles the interests of transport customers, traders, regional network operators and renewable gas producers.
-22 biogas facilities and two power-to-gas plants feed green gases (biomethane, synthetic methane or hydrogen) into the ONTRAS network.
+ONTRAS Gastransport GmbH is a supra-regional transmission system operator within the European gas transport system, headquartered in Leipzig.
+For customer gas transport, ONTRAS operates Germany’s second-longest long-distance gas network with more than 7,500 km of pipeline and around 450 interconnection points.
+As a reliable partner, the company brings together the interests of transport customers, traders, regional network operators and producers of renewable gases.
+22 biogas plants and two power-to-gas plants feed green gases (biomethane, synthetic methane or hydrogen) into the ONTRAS network.

-DBI – Gastechnologisches Institut gGmbH Freiberg is an independent research institute of the DVGW e.V.
-(German Association of Gas and Water Industries).
-It conducts research into the entire supply chain of gaseous energy sources in numerous projects.
-It has been working on projects for the integration of green hydrogen since 2005.
-The Institute’s experience ranges from underground gas storage and transport through to hydrogen utilisation technologies in industry and households.
+DBI – Gastechnologisches Institut gGmbH Freiberg is a research institution of the DVGW German Technical and Scientific Association for Gas and Water (Deutsche Vereinigung des Gas- und Wasserfaches e.V.).
+In numerous projects, it researches the entire supply chain of gaseous energy carriers.
+Since 2005, projects on integrating green hydrogen have been carried out.
+Its experience ranges from underground gas storage and transport through to hydrogen utilisation technologies in industry and households.

-The Bad Lauchstädt Energy Park is being funded by the Federal Ministry for Economic Affairs and Climate Protection (BMWK) as a real-life laboratory for the energy transition.
-As part of the Federal Government’s 7th Energy Research Programme, the BMWK supports companies and research institutions such as the Energiepark Bad Lauchstädt, which develop new technologies and solutions for the energy transition and implement them under real conditions and on an industrial scale.
-Acting as link between technological development and market acceptance, the real-world laboratories of the energy transition are intended to accelerate the transfer from research to the market.
+As a Living Lab for the Energy Transition, Energiepark Bad Lauchstädt is funded by the Federal Ministry for Economic Affairs and Energy (BMWE).
+Under the Federal Government’s 7th Energy Research Programme, the BMWE supports companies and research institutions such as Energiepark Bad Lauchstädt that develop new technologies and solutions for the energy transition and implement them under real conditions and at industrial scale.
+The Living Labs for the Energy Transition are intended to serve as a link between technology development and market penetration, accelerating the transfer from research to market.

-HYPOS - A strong partner of the Bad Lauchstädt Energy Park
+HYPOS – a strong partner of Energiepark Bad Lauchstädt

-The Energiepark Bad Lauchstädt builds on the preliminary work of several research projects within the framework of HYPOS e.V. activities.
-Funded by the German Federal Ministry of Education and Research (BMBF), the HYPOS network comprises interdisciplinary project consortia researching the innovation potential of green hydrogen in the chemical, refinery, mobility and energy supply sectors, from electricity supply to production, storage, distribution and utilisation.
-Together, over 140 HYPOS members are pursuing the goal of establishing a cross-sector green hydrogen economy in the hydrogen region of Central Germany.
+Energiepark Bad Lauchstädt builds on the preliminary work of several research projects carried out as part of the activities of HYPOS e.V.
+Funded by the Federal Ministry of Education and Research (BMBF), cross-project consortia within the HYPOS network are researching innovation potential—from power provision to the production, storage, distribution and use of green hydrogen—in the fields of chemicals, refineries, mobility and energy supply.
+Together, more than 140 HYPOS members are pursuing the goal of establishing a cross-sector green hydrogen economy in the Central Germany hydrogen region.